wbyoung/azul/docs/source/guides/migrations.md

 };
 ```

+For examples of running multiple actions in a single migration, see the example
+migrations discussed in the [relations
+documentation][azul-relations#one-to-many].

 Migrations are run inside of a transaction, so if any of the migrations in a
 sequence of migrations fails, the entire group will be rolled back.
 This is
 only true if your database supports transactions.